howdyai/botkit/docs/provisioning/teams.md

 Now you can finish setting up your Botkit instance.

-### Step 4 - Deploy your bot
+## Step 4 - Deploy your bot

-## Turn on your Botkit app
+#### Turn on your Botkit app
 Now that everything is setup on Microsoft's side, you can [run your bot](https://github.com/howdyai/botkit/blob/master/docs/readme-teams.md#getting-started) using the hosting method you've chosen.

-You can also use Microsoft's [web simulator](https://dev.botframework.com/bots) to test basic functionality by clicking on your bot's name then clicking `Test`.

-## Create your Application Manifest
+#### Create your Application Manifest

-The web simulator is a great way to ensure your development enviroment is functioning, but the best way to work on your bot is to sideload it onto an actual team.
+The best way to work on your bot is to sideload it onto an actual team.
 To do this, you will need to prepare an [App Package](https://msdn.microsoft.com/en-us/microsoft-teams/createpackage)  and follow the [instructions for sideloading](https://msdn.microsoft.com/en-us/microsoft-teams/sideload).

 Botkit Studio provides [easy tools to create your App Package](https://botkit.groovehq.com/knowledge_base/topics/create-an-app-package-for-microsoft-teams), but you can build this manifest manually if you've chosen to not use Studio.

-## Sideload your Bot to Microsoft Teams
+#### Sideload your Bot to Microsoft Teams
 After creating your app package, you can [load it easily into your development team](https://msdn.microsoft.com/en-us/microsoft-teams/sideload#load-your-package-into-a-team).
 Say hello to your real live bot!

-## Add dialogue and features
+## Step 5 - Add dialogue and features
 Once you have a bot up and running, you can start the fun part of [making your bot functional](https://github.com/howdyai/botkit/blob/master/docs/readme.md#basic-usage).

 You can extend your bot's functionality using various [Botkit Middleware](https://github.com/howdyai/botkit/blob/master/docs/middleware.md), or check our [example library](https://github.com/howdyai/botkit/tree/master/examples) for a good starting point.